sni/lmd/README.md

 them directly from the remote sources.

 Map / reduce included to combine response from multiple sources.

+So basically this is a "Livestatus In / Livestatus Out" daemon.
+Its original purpose is to move the backend handling of the [Thruk Monitoring Gui](http://www.thruk.org) to a native compiled fast daemon, but it works for everything which requires livestatus.

 <img src="docs/Architecture.png" alt="Architecture" style="width: 600px;"/>